 Funeral services will be held Monday, January 13, 2020, at the Willow Brook Ward, 1505 Whispering Meadow Lane, Kaysville, Utah, at 11:00 a.m.
 A viewing will be held prior to the funeral from 9:30-10:45 a.m.

 Elma’s family would like to extend our deepest appreciation to her friends and caregivers at Country Care Assisted Living as well as the many “angels” at Bristol Hospice.

 We love you Mom, Grandma, Grandma Great.
 “Don’t take any wooden nickels.”

-To send flowers to Elma's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Elma Fowers McKay, please visit our floral store.